How To Grow Mazari Palm Tree (Nannorrhops ritchiana)

 Mazari Palm Tree (Nannorrhops ritchiana).
 Photo by Wiki Commons.

-The Mazari Palm Tree, scientific name Nannorrhops ritchiana, is a rare palm native to Afghanistan and Pakistan.
-Lately it has been gaining popularity because of its striking appearance and cold hardiness, which makes it a great choice for landscape in USDA zones 8.
-Native to desert, Mazari Palm can easily adapt to different varieties of soil.
+The Mazari Palm Tree, scientifically known as Nannorrhops ritchiana, is a rare palm that has been gaining popularity recently due to its striking appearance and impressive cold-hardiness, making it an excellent choice for landscapes in USDA Zone 8.

 Quick Facts: